 Use In-Person Communication

-In an age when it is more convenient to send an email, text message, or use an online messenger, it is still important to talk face-to-face.
-Too much important information can get lost in context or be misunderstood when communications are limited to a digital format, doing more harm than good when a disagreement needs to be resolved.
+In an age when it is more convenient to send an email, text message, or online messenger, it is still important to talk face-to-face.
+When communications are limited to a digital format, too much important information can get lost in context or misunderstood, doing more harm than good when a disagreement needs to be resolved.

 Walk in Their Shoes

 There will always be disagreements, but seeing the issue from the other party’s perspective is important when looking for common ground.
 This helps to bridge gaps between those differences and aids in finding creative ways to resolve those disagreements.
-For someone working with labor unions, it is essential to truly understand and appreciate the challenges of the employees’ day-to-day work.
+For someone working with labor unions, it is essential to understand and appreciate the employees’ day-to-day work challenges.
 If the labor union you work with is agreeable, shadowing employees during their workday is a great way to achieve this.

 Despite the best efforts and intentions, there will be scenarios where parties simply cannot resolve a disagreement.
 When this happens, it is important to agree to disagree and maintain civility and respect in your interactions because the parties must continue to work together.
 This can be particularly challenging in the heat of the moment, so the key is to recognize disagreeable behavior, step back, and adjust.

-None of this is easy, and even as I write this article, I am continuing to work on my own ability to adhere to the principles set forth above and work at relationship building within my own organization.
-The process of building relationships takes time and cannot be forced within any timeframe.
+None of this is easy, and even as I write this article, I am continuing to work on adhering to the principles set forth above and working at relationship building within my organization.
+Building relationships takes time and cannot be forced within any timeframe.
 It takes time to build trust in the beginning and perseverance to continue those efforts over time.
 Sometimes setbacks occur despite all best intentions.
-Labor relations is a business about people, and as people we make mistakes.
-But it is important to recognize the mistake when it happens, correct course when it is possible, and continue to strive toward strong, open, and collegial relationships.
+Labor relations is a business about people, and as people, we make mistakes.
+However, it is important to recognize the mistake when it happens, correct it when possible, and continue striving toward strong, open, and collegial relationships.